aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA3
-### ✍Understanding Hoisting and its impact on variable and function declarations
+### ☘️ Understanding Hoisting and its impact on variable and function declarations

 <div align="right">